Namuro/l2-cv-bot/README.md

 Current version developed and tested using Windows 10 and Gracia Epilogue client, so with on another Windows or Lineage II client it might not work.

 To customize for your client, you need to edit properties in `Eyes.h` file and build project.
-Note that all colors must be in HSV color model.
+Note that for colors you must use HSV color model.

 ## Building